amberframework/docs/guides/models/jennifer/models.md

 ```

 ### From
+Also you can provide a sub-query to specify the FROM clause.

+{% hint style="danger" %}
-Also you can provide a subquery to specify the FROM clause \(but be careful with source fields during result retrieving and mapping to objects\)
+Be careful when using sub-queries with source fields during result retrieving and mapping to objects.
+{% endhint %}

 ```ruby
 Contact.all.from("select * from contacts where id > 2")